emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

   progress: number
   file: File
 }`) or an array of upload items.
 For each event, the states need to be changed using methods.

+Unless the width of the component is specified, it will adjust to the available space depending on its content.

 {% example '{ "opened": false }' %}
 <ld-file-upload>